President Kovind condoles passing away of Group Captain Varun Singh | Law-Order

 "Sad to learn that Group Captain Varun Singh breathed his last after putting up a valiant fight for life.
 Though badly injured in the chopper crash, he displayed the soldierly spirit of valour and indomitable courage.
 The nation is grateful to him.
 My condolences to his family," President Kovind said in a tweet.

-Group Captain Singh, a decorated air warrior, died on Wednesday at a military hospital in Bengaluru, the IAF said.
+Group Captain Singh, a decorated air warrior, died on Wednesday at a military hospital in Bengaluru, the Indian Air Force (IAF) said.

+''IAF is deeply saddened to inform the passing away of braveheart Group Captain Varun Singh, who succumbed this morning to the injuries sustained in the helicopter accident on 08 Dec 21.
+IAF offers sincere condolences and stands firmly with the bereaved family,'' it said on Twitter.

+The Group Captain was admitted to a hospital in Wellington in Tamil Nadu with severe burn injuries on Wednesday last following the Mi-17V5 helicopter crash.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)